AbTrax/Render-Queue-Manager/CONTRIBUTING.md

 Return `(False, 'reason')` to skip a job.

 ## License
-By contributing you agree your code is MIT licensed.
+By contributing you agree your code is licensed under the GPL-3.0-or-later.